 Supporters waived signs as Biden's motorcade's approached the base's gates.
 Some in the group said they were unsure if the vice president saw the protest.

-Biden appeared at the Pittsburgh St. Patrick's Day parade in March, when he told the Pittsburgh Tribune-Review that he had spoken with Sen. Bob Casey, D-Scranton, about the 911th's closure, calling it a "positive conversation."
+Biden appeared at the Pittsburgh St. Patrick's Day in March, when he told the Pittsburgh Tribune-Review that he had spoken with Sen. Bob Casey, D-Scranton, about the 911th's closure, calling it a "positive conversation."

 "We need to get more businesses in the area out here supporting us," said 911th reservist Ed Tarquinio, of Moon Township, just before Biden's motorcade arrived.
 "We do have some who are supporting us.
 But it's $114 million leaving the area.
 We need to emphasize that."